 Level set methods were first introduced by Osher and Sethian [1988] for tracking moving interfaces in the context of Hamilton-Jacobi equations.
 Subsequently, Adalsteinsson and Sethian [1994] proposed substantial runtime savings by restricting computations to a thin band of active voxels near the interface.
 Sethian [1998] proposed fast marching methods for monotonically advancing fronts as well as for redistancing the level set using values seeded only on the narrow band.
-Besides fast computation, a number of methods have also been proposed for efficiently storing level sets including octrees [Losasso et al. 2004], RLE representations [Houston et al. 2006; Irving et al. 2006; Chentanez and Müller 2011], the VDB data structure [Museth 2013] which evolved from Dynamic Tubular Grids [Nielsen and Museth 2006] and the DB+Grid data structure [Setaluri et al. 2014].
+Besides fast computation, a number of methods have also been proposed for efficiently storing level sets including octrees [Losasso et al. 2004], RLE representations [Houston et al. 2006; Irving et al. 2006; Chentanez and Müller 2011], the VDB data structure [Museth 2013] which evolved from Dynamic Tubular Grids [Nielsen and Museth 2006] and the DB+Grid data structure [Museth 2011], and the virtual-memory based SPGrid data structure [Setaluri et al. 2014].